BUSINESS HOURS: Monday – Friday 8:00 A.M to 5:00 P.M. | LUNCH: 12:00 P.M. to 1:00 P.M. | CLOSED : Federal and Tribal Holidays

 Your participation is important!

-Tonalea Chapter Planning Meeting will be conducted on the first Friday of every month at 6:00 PM.
+Tonalea Chapter Planning Meeting will be conducted on the first Thursday of every month at 1:00 P.M. (tentative).

-Tonalea Chapter Regular Meeting will be conducted on the third Saturday of every month at 10:00 AM.
+Tonalea Chapter Regular Meeting will be conducted on the first Friday of every month at 3:00 P.M. (tentative).

 Tonalea Chapter Government holds community meetings each month for residents to voice their opinions, share their ideas and get directly involved with decisions concerning the community.

-Participation of community member is needed to help with local planning and development and to ensure the improvement of the community.
-Your attendance at meetings a feedback about planning are important.
+Participation of community members are needed to help with local planning and development and to ensure the improvement of the community.
+Your attendance at meetings and feedback about planning are important.

 Come join us at the next meeting.
-If you need assistace or have questions, please see us at the Tonalea Chapter Administration Office during regular business hours (Monday thru Friday – 8AM to 5PM).
+If you need assistance or have questions, please contact the Tonalea Chapter Administration during regular business hours (Monday thru Friday – 8:00 A.M. to 5:00 P.M.).

 The traditional values, diversity, uniqueness and language of the people of Tonalea have survived throughout generations.
 We wish to support and keep these values as well as encourage and improvement of the land for the benefit of the people and the future generations.